brianzou03/bri-commerce/README.md

 any time we update our file to have the changes reflected in our tailwind output css file.

 ### (5 points) Amazon AWS
-    * EC2 instance (or anything more appropriate), planning to deploy for long term

 #### Research on AWS: To deploy project to Amazon AWS + custom domain, the following steps should be done:
 1. Via Amazon Amplify, link GitHub repo to Amplify to create a serverless app